 - Markets – in between the immediate aftermath of the referendum vote and likely until sometime next year, volatility (whether in markets or in the real economy or indeed politics) will characterize the next few years as numerous administrations in Europe change hands and new decision-makers settle in.

-- Cross-Border Investment – in the wake of the 12% collapse in the value of the pound sterling against the euro, we might see increased investment in the UK from the Eurozone, however tempered by the likelihood of economic recession and possible deflationary pressures.
-Ultimately however, should the UK leave the EU, it is possible that the investment from the EU and vice versa will be reduced.
+- Cross-Border Investment – in the wake of the 12% collapse in the value of the pound sterling against the euro, we might see increased investment in the UK from the Eurozone, however, tempered by the likelihood of an economic recession and possible deflationary pressures.
+Ultimately, however, should the UK leave the EU, it is possible that the investment from the EU and vice versa will be reduced.

 With that, the UK has always been a trading nation and has sought to defend the free market economy from excesses of EU socialism, and whilst it integrated ever closer into the European machine, it maintained a dialogue with its ex-colonial subjects and its friends in the New World.